KomalVikas13/Trendy-cart/README.md

 # React + Vite

+Node.js must be installed to run this project.

+To run this application use  "npm run Trendy-cart" command in terminal.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: